Hi Makos FINatics.

 So now our attention moves to the first ITM Cup home game in Blenheim on Thursday night against Manawatu.
 Gates open at 6pm when we will be having an After Work Party with a live band “Tropic of Booyah”, lots of food, coffee and beverage stalls.

 The boys will really appreciate you loud and passionate support.

 The best bet as always is to pre-purchase your tickets before getting to the ground.

 Ticketing outlets this season are Floorpride Civic Theatre in Blenheim, Nelson i-Site, Richmond Mall and your nearest NBS branch or you can buy easily online at www.makos.co.nz .

 For ITM Cup, even though RWCA Kids 12 Years & Younger are Free they will need to be ticketed with a paying customer (4 kids per adult) so we can keep track of our attendance data and keep everyone safe and accounted for.

-I’ll see you there at Shark Park on Friday evening.
+I’ll see you there at Shark Park on Friday week.